Passenger held for ruckus at IGI Airport over denial to fly without RT-PCR report | Business

 ''In reaction, he behaved badly with our staff and other customers, and his acts threatened the safety of ground operations.
 We have provided a full refund of the booking to the customer and notified the authorities of the incident,'' the spokesperson added.

-Vistara stands firm with its zero-tolerance policy against unruly behavior or act that endangers the safety, security, and dignity of its customers and staff, the airline further said.
+Vistara stands firm with its zero-tolerance policy against unruly behaviour or act that endangers the safety, security, and dignity of its customers and staff, the airline further said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)